 The small size and precision of the HIFU beam is what allows treated patients to have dramatically less urinary incontinence and erectile dysfunction.
 These are the two most feared, life-changing side effects that patients worry about and cause many men to avoid treating their prostate cancer.

 The ultrasound imaging system that is part of the sophisticated computer software in the Sonablate® 500 HIFU device targets prostate cells without damaging surrounding tissue.
 That is why HIFU results in excellent cure rates and causes far less incontinence as compared to robotic surgery.

 Another feature of the sophisticated HIFU ultrasound system is called Doppler.
-This allows Dr. Robert Pugach to hear blood flow near the nerves outside the prostate that are important for erections.
+This allows Dr. Pugach to hear blood flow near the nerves outside the prostate that are important for erections.
 By programming the blood vessel locations into the treatment software computer, damage to these important nerves and blood vessels can be minimized or prevented.
 This makes the possibility of erectile dysfunction (ED) very low.